Summer Reading Challenge

 And we’re also giving away books.
-After 21 days of reading, kids will get to pick from more than 30 titles.
+After 21 and 42 days of reading, kids will get to pick from more than 30 titles.

 With the Summer Reading Challenge, kids will be encouraged every day to enjoy what they read.
 It’s their time to pick what interests them – parents in our community do a wonderful job each summer providing kids the opportunity to explore, and we know teachers are thankful when their students return to class ready to succeed.

-Ranger Distribution, the Community Foundation of Elkhart County, and Froggy 102.7 are working in partnership with Elkhart Public Library to present the Summer Reading Challenge.
+Ranger Distribution, and Froggy 102.7 are working in partnership with Elkhart Public Library to present the Summer Reading Challenge.

 The fine print

 The Summer Reading Challenge at Elkhart Public Library is for individuals ages 0-18, and is open to residents of the city of Elkhart, Osolo, Concord and Cleveland townships, as well as all students attending any public or private school in the Elkhart Public Library service area.
-The program is entirely free for participants thanks to the support of great partners like Ranger Distribution Inc., the Community Foundation of Elkhart County, Wendy’s Restaurants, the Elkhart County Parks Department, the City of Elkhart Parks and Recreation Department and Froggy 102.7 FM.
+The program is entirely free for participants thanks to the support of great partners like Ranger Distribution Inc., Meijer stores, Wendy’s Restaurants, the Elkhart County Parks Department, the City of Elkhart Parks and Recreation Department and Froggy 102.7 FM.